 Some of the more popular pins had runs that lasted many months or more, the output totalling ten or even twenty thousand pieces.
 Most however, and recall everything we’re speaking is in the term of “back then” we’re well under ten thousand – say about five being average in the ’70s.
 Today, a run of one thousand would be considered damn good.

 Golden Arrow is a less common machine, of the era, some fifteen hundred being made.
-It not rare, but certainly less common.
+It not rare, but not that frequently seen either.
 One’s got to wonder how many have lasted into 2017…a few hundred?
 Maybe more?
 It’s a single player “wedgehead” – a backbox with a tapered shape and not squared as was more common – only Gottlieb used this shape and then only on single player games back then.

 The machine’s rules are pretty simple, hit targets one through ten in any order then find the lit arrow and score big points.
 The latter moves about as other things are hit, making it a damn good challenge.